anuragdalia/memoose-js/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in improving **memoose-js**, please take a look at our [contributing guidelines](/CONTRIBUTING.md) for instructions on how to get started.
 We appreciate any contributions, whether they are feature enhancements, bug fixes, documentation updates, or test improvements.

 ### Sample Usage